Diabetes - type 1

 Retinopathy is a condition in which the retina becomes damaged.
 It generally occurs in one or two phases:

 - The early and more common type of this disorder is called nonproliferative or background retinopathy.
 The blood vessels in the retina are abnormally weakened.
-They rupture and leak, and waxy areas may form.
+They rupture and leak, and waxy areas may form in the retina.
 If these processes affect the central portion of the retina, swelling may occur, causing reduced or blurred vision.

 - If the capillaries become blocked and blood flow is cut off, soft, "woolly" areas may develop in the retina's nerve layer.
 These woolly areas may signal the development of proliferative retinopathy.
 In this more severe condition, new abnormal blood vessels form and grow on the surface of the retina.
 They may spread into the cavity of the eye or bleed into the back of the eye.
 Major hemorrhage or retinal detachment can result, causing severe visual loss or blindness.
 The sensation of seeing flashing lights may indicate retinal detachment.